Alfresco/alfresco-community-repo/README.md

 See the [**Development Tomcat Environment**](https://github.com/Alfresco/acs-community-packaging/tree/master/dev/README.md) page which will show you how to try out your repository changes in a local Tomcat instance or using Docker containers.

-## Connection with Alfresco Content App
-After you have set up correctly your environment you may want to connect it with Alfresco Content Application.
-To do this - see this [**link**](https://github.com/Alfresco/alfresco-content-app).

 ## Branches

 This project has a branch for each ACS release.
 For example the code in ACS 6.2.2 is a